gradle/gradle-talks/talks/innovation/src/slides/02-features.md

 Small feature, surprisingly useful.

-## Upgrade Assistance
+## Build Setup support

-Gradle has a frequent release cycle, we want to help you keep current.
+Assistance for creating new Gradle builds.

-The “build comparison” support facilitates _testing_ your build with different versions.
+    gradle setupBuild

-Verify that your _outputs_ are the same with the new Gradle version.
+Initial support for types…

----
+    gradle setupBuild --type java-library

-FUTURE: Build Migration
+## Maven Import

-## Maven conversion
+Convert a Maven project to Gradle.

-* Convert a `pom.xml` to a `build.gradle`
+In a directory with a pom.xml:

-* Gives you a staring point
+    gradle setupBuild

-* Incubating!
+* Doesn't handle exotic plugins

----
+* Not a 100% solution

-FUTURE: Maven import
+* Does a lot of the brainless work

 ## Test Output